Latvian literature

-Latvian literature began in a significant way in the 19th century.
+Latvian literature began to develop in the 18th century.
+Latvian secular literature began with Gotthard Friedrich Stender who produced didactic tales or idyllic portrayals of country life.

-Overview

 Early Latvian literature

 Before there was a written Latvian language, traditions were passed along in folk songs that are still preserved.
-Before the 19th century, a few authors had started writing poetry and prose (the most important being Gotthard Friedrich Stender).
-But Latvian literature can be said to have really started only in the nineteenth century, with the book Songs by Juris Alunans, where he wanted to show that deep and noble feelings can also be expressed in Latvian, which the Baltic-German Barons regarded as a peasant tongue.
-This volume of poetry was published in 1856, the same year as Charles Baudelaire's Les Fleurs du Mal, the starting point of European modernism in poetry.
+Poetry and prose was written on a small scale in the 18th century, most notably by Gotthard Friedrich Stender.
+But Latvian literature began in earnest in the nineteenth century.
+Juris Alunans tried to show that deep and noble feelings could also be expressed in Latvian, which the Baltic-German Barons regarded as a peasant tongue.
+Alunans' volume of poetry was published in 1856, the same year as Charles Baudelaire's Les Fleurs du Mal, the starting point of European modernism in poetry.

 The national epic, Lāčplēsis, published in 1888 was written by Andrejs Pumpurs.

 In the beginning of the 20th century, mainly through the many German and Russian connections, Latvian literature had diverging movements of symbolism, decadence, and politically – socialism, Marxism, these movements went underground after the defeat of the largest national Latvian uprising the 1905 revolution – and the revenge from the tsarist regime was severe, leading to the first emigration of intellectuals from Latvia.

 Rainis was a poet, playwright, translator, and politician at the turn of the century; his classic plays "Fire and Night" (Uguns un nakts, 1905) and "Indulis and Ārija" (Indulis un Ārija, 1911) had a profound influence on the literary Latvian language, and the ethnic symbolism he employed in his major works has been central to Latvian nationalism.
 Rainis was the first to formulate the idea that Latvia could be, not a part of a more democratic Russian Empire – but a sovereign state.
 He married Aspazija, also a writer, active in the feminist movement.
 They were exiled to inner Russia from 1897–1903, and lived in Switzerland from 1905–1920.
 When they returned to an independent Latvia after World War I, Aspazija also joined the Latvian Social Democratic Workers' Party, and was a member of all sessions of Parliament of Latvia from 1920 to 1934.

 A writer who similarly to Rainis sought new ways for Latvian literature was Viktors Eglītis.
 He was influenced by Russian symbolism and came to represent the decadent movement in Latvia.
 In the early 20th century he aggressively introduced modernist poetics in the country.
 Later he turned to patriotic historical fiction.